ReachmailInc/WebAPISamples/dotnet/README.md

 Usage
 ------------

-Using the library is as easy as creating aa `Api` object:
+Using the library is as easy as creating an `Api` object:

 ```csharp
 var reachmail = Reachmail.Api.Create("token");